cnti-testcatalog/testsuite/SOURCE_INSTALL.md

   ```
   cd cnf-testsuite
   ```
-- Now we need to run shards to pull down requirements needed to build and compile cnf-conformance:
+- Now we need to run shards to pull down requirements needed to build and compile cnf-testsuite:
   ```
   shards install
   ```
-- Now build a cnf-conformance binary (this method will have runtime dependencies but should not pose any issues):
+- Now build a cnf-testsuite binary (this method will have runtime dependencies but should not pose any issues):
   ```
   crystal build src/cnf-testsuite.cr
   ```
   This should create an executable `cnf-testsuite` binary in your source checkout.

-<details><summary>(Optional) Build cnf-conformance using Docker  Alpine Image</summary>
+<details><summary>(Optional) Build cnf-testsuite using Docker  Alpine Image</summary>
 <p>

 We use the official crystal alpine docker image for builds; seen in [actions.yml](.github/workflows/actions.yml)